Red Fox Feral Fox

 Photo: Fox with its pry - a bandicoot

-Red foxes are indiscriminate feeders, they wreak havoc on native wildlife not accustomed to an apex predator such as the fox.
-Many native animals include ground-nesting birds such as the night parrot, and animals such as the quokkas, wallabies, and native rodents, many of which are endangered or vulnerable, fall prey to the fox.
+The red foxes are causing significant harm to Australian wildlife.
+They are indiscriminate feeders and wreak havoc on native wildlife not accustomed to predators like the fox.
+Many native animals, including ground-nesting birds such as the night parrot, as well as animals like quokkas, wallabies, and native rodents, many of which are endangered or vulnerable, fall prey to the fox.
 It has been suggested that foxes contributed to the extinction of the Desert rat-kangaroo.
+The red foxes directly threaten the survival of 48 types of mammals, 14 species of birds, 12 varieties of reptiles, and two types of amphibians.
+These foxes have already contributed to the extinction of several native animals.

-Because of its destructive nature, European red fox has been declared an invasive species, pest, and vermin in Australia.
+Because of its destructive nature, the European red fox has been declared an invasive species, pest, and vermin in Australia.

 10 Red Fox Facts